Modern Slavery And People Trafficking

 The case of William Connors and others EWCA Crim 324 offers some further guidance on the distinction between these 3 elements.
 This case involved a family who, cajoled, bullied and through deception, recruited vulnerable men to work for them.
 The men worked long hours in very poor conditions 7 days a week, whilst being subjected to violence, threats and abuse.
 A manifestation of this control was that many of the victims were deprived of the will to leave; others were too demoralised to do so.
 All five defendants were convicted of a single count of conspiracy to require a person to perform forced or compulsory labour.
 During the course of the trial, the judge directed the jury to acquit the defendants of conspiracy to hold a person in slavery or servitude.
 The trial judge had commented that in order for servitude to be established, a court must find that it was impossible for the workers to change their status.

-Whether there is evidence that a person was subject to servitude or forced or compulsory labour will depend on the circumstances of the individual case.
-However, there are a number of factors which may, depending on the circumstances, indicate that an individual might be held in servitude or subjected to forced or compulsory labour.
-The essential elements are those of coercion or deception, which may be demonstrated in a number of ways.
-The kind of behaviour that would normally, of itself, be evidence of coercion includes (but is not limited to):
+There are several factors which may, depending on the circumstances, indicate that someone may be a victim of modern slavery and/or human trafficking.
+The essential elements of the offence are coercion or deception, which may be demonstrated in several ways.
+Behaviour that would normally, of itself, be evidence of coercion includes (but is not limited to):

 - violence or threats of violence by the employer or the employer’s representative;